-Through the Act and the Career Schools and Colleges rules, the Commission's Career Schools and Colleges (CSC) Department licenses and regulates most private postsecondary career schools that offer vocational training or continuing education.
-The CSC Department also investigates complaints about schools, monitors schools to ensure regulatory compliance, arranges for the disposition of students affected by a school closure, and administers the tuition trust account to pay tuition refunds to students when a school closes.
-In carrying out its regulatory duties, the CSC Department seeks to provide customer protection for Texas students as well as ensure quality training of the labor force to meet the needs of Texas employers.
+Through the Act and Career School and College Rules, the Commission Career Schools and Colleges Department licenses and regulates most private post-secondary career schools that offer vocational training or continuing education.
+The Department also investigates complaints about schools, monitors schools to ensure regulatory compliance, arranges for the disposition of students affected by a school closure and administers the Tuition Trust Account to pay tuition refunds to students when a school closes.
+In carrying out its regulatory duties, the Career Schools and Colleges Department seeks to provide customer protection for Texas students as well as ensure quality training of the labor force to meet the needs of Texas employers.